eric-hdez/eric-hdez/README.md

 Hi there!
 My name is Eric.
 Here is a little more about me:

-- 📚 I'm a 4th year computer science (BS) student at the University of California, Santa Cruz
+- 📚 I hold a B.S.
+Computer science degree from the University of California, Santa Cruz
-- 🤓 I recently took a graduate level course in compiler design.
-Check out my [final project here](https://sorensenucsc.github.io/CSE211-fa2022/projects/rex/index.html)!
+- 🥸 I was the President of the Society of Hispanic Professional Engineers at UC Santa Cruz (2x)
-- 🔎 I interned at **NVIDIA** as a Software Engineer Intern during Summer 2021
+- 🔎 I interned at **NVIDIA** as a Software Engineer during Summer 2021, building an internal tool to help my team clean up their codebase
-- 🥸 I'm the President of the Society of Hispanic Professional Engineers at UC Santa Cruz
+- 🤓 I took a graduate-level course in compiler design.
+Check out my final project [here](https://sorensenucsc.github.io/CSE211-fa2022/projects/rex/index.html)!
-- 🫶 I love programming languages, compilers, computer systems, and full stack web development
+- 🫶 I love programming languages, compilers, computer systems, and full-stack web development

-You can find my [personal website here](https://www.eric-hdez.dev)!
-I built it using **TypeScript**, **React.js**, **Material UI**, and **Joy UI**.
+You can find out more about me at my [personal website](https://www.eric-hdez.dev)!
+I built it using **TypeScript**, **React.js**, and **Joy UI**.

 You can check out my projects here on Github!
-There are only a few, but maybe they interest you :)
+There are only a few, but they may interest you :)

 ## Statistics